 Chapter 18.
 Execution

-Test executables that have been linked using the Build/Tests operation against the current configuration can be executed by selecting ToolsRun Tests (Ctrl+F5).
+Test executables that have been linked using the Build/Tests operation against the current configuration can be executed by selecting ToolsRun Tests (Ctrl+F5) which will result in the dialog illustrated in Figure 18.1, “Run tests” being shown.

-When tests are run, the Configuration Tool looks for a platform name corresponding to the currently loaded hardware template.
+When this dialog is active, the Configuration Tool looks for a platform name corresponding to the currently loaded hardware template.
 If no such platform is found, a dialog will be displayed for you to define one; this dialog is similar to that displayed by the Add function in the ToolsPlatforms... dialog, but in this case the platform name cannot be changed.

-Three buttons appear on the property sheet itself: Run/Stop, Close and Properties.
+Four buttons appear on the dialog itself: Run/Stop, Clear, Close and Properties.

 The Run button is used to initiate a test run.
 Those tests selected on the Executables tab are run, and the output recorded on the Output and Summary tabs.
-During the course of a run, the Run button changes to “Stop”.
-The button may be used to interrupt a test run at any point.
+During the course of a run, the Run button changes to Stop and the Clear and Properties buttons are disabled.
+The Stop button may be used to interrupt a test run at any point.
+While tests are running, and after any test run, the status bar to the left of the Run/Stop button will contain the total tests executed as well as the totals of each test result.

 18.1.
 Properties